11 min read

 Board Governance 101

+An organization’s success is determined not only by the qualities and skills of the upper management and personnel but also by the competencies of the board of directors in charge of governance.
 In this article, you’ll learn the basics of board governance, including key duties, responsibilities, definitions, and best practices.
 Discover how effective governance can contribute to the success of your organization.

-In general, governance establishes the policies, procedures, and processes by which an organization is being governed.
+In general, governance establishes the policies, procedures, and processes by which an organization is governed.
 Governance is not a singular system, but rather composed of various key components and includes multiple actors or stakeholders, each with their own distinct roles and responsibilities.

 The Board Governance Framework